Purified National Party: Political positions

 An Afrikaner nationalist party generally described as right-wing, the GNP sought to fight UP attempts to promote a common identity between Afrikaners and English-speaking South Africans.
 It attempted to undermine Afrikaner confidence in the UP merger, thus reducing sympathies to the English-speaking population, and argued that the merger contradicted NP principles including republicanism and the protection and economic growth of Afrikaners.
 By 1936, the GNP openly supported republicanism conditional on a successful referendum; while this position likely lost the party support from Afrikaners who supported independence but opposed fully abolishing the monarchy, it gave the party a clear differing policy from the UP which Stultz said "could guarantee political survival, if not electoral success".

 With the political centre occupied by the UP, the GNP pursued more radical policies, including antisemitism, in response to growing Jewish immigration, Afrikaner irritation with Jews, and similar movements in Europe.
 The GNP began calling for a halt to Jewish immigration in 1936 and its Transvaal branch banned Jewish members the next year.
 At the 1938 election, the GNP formed electoral pacts in some constituencies with the South African Gentile National Socialist Movement ('Greyshirts'), an antisemitic political movement.

 As these radical positions lost appeal during post-depression prosperity, the GNP shifted towards scepticism of South Africa's independence from the British Empire; alongside repeated calls to abolish appeal to the Privy Council, the party criticised the dual status of South African nationals as British subjects and advocated for the adoption of "Die Stem van Suid-Afrika" (which became co-official with "God Save the King" in 1938) as the sole national anthem.
-It also repeatedly opposed the UP's divided position on the Commonwealth and South Africa's right to remain neutral: while Hertzog supported these beliefs, Stultz wrote that the GNP believed Hertzog was "a captive of a party that did not entirely share [his] views" and his party's policies would make it hard to practise these rights.
+It also repeatedly opposed the UP's divided position on dominion status and South Africa's right to remain neutral: while Hertzog supported these beliefs, Stultz wrote that the GNP believed Hertzog was "a captive of a party that did not entirely share [his] views" and his party's policies would make it hard to practise these rights.
 The party further expressed concern that the UP could enter South Africa into a European war.

 Racially, the GNP supported racial segregation, removing native African representation from the House of Assembly and creating a separate parliament for coloureds, and opposed whites being employed by non-whites.
 During the 1938 election, the party attempted to portray the incumbent government as controlled by minister Jan Hendrik Hofmeyr, who was known for his liberal racial views, while criticising the UP's refusal to ban miscegenation and creating the baster plakkaat ('bastard poster'), depicting a white woman and black man in front of a slum house with their coloured children playing in the dirt.
 The UP responded that the poster disparaged all white South African women, leading to women's protests at some GNP election offices; while some candidates withdrew the poster, others stood by it as the manifestation of UP policies.